 Providence’s mayor commissioned a study that found no price gouging.
-The Labor Advocate newspaper – which aligned with the Socialist Industrial Workers of the World labor movement – declared the study a “whitewash.”
-The newspaper, in a not-so-subtle threat, predicted that the establishment of Frank P. Ventrone would soon “come to an abrupt end so far as Federal Hill is concerned.”
+The Labor Advocate newspaper – aligned with the Socialist Industrial Workers of the World labor movement – declared the study a “whitewash.”
+The newspaper then made a not-so-subtle threat.
+It predicted the establishment of Frank P. Ventrone would soon “come to an abrupt end so far as Federal Hill is concerned.”

 On August 29, protesters began putting action to the words.
 Italian-Americans had been protesting in prior years over their treatment by the Providence establishment.
-Encouraged by the I.W.W. (which figured in the famous 1912 Bread and Roses Strike in Massachusetts), Italians had marched through the streets of Little Italy supporting labor politicians and Italian pride.
+Encouraged then by the IWW (which figured in the famous 1912 Bread and Roses Strike in Massachusetts), Italians had marched through the streets of Little Italy supporting labor politicians and Italian pride.

 Skirmishes with police were not unheard of at these events, but they were minor compared to the macaroni riots of 1914.
 On August 29, a rally at the corner of Atwells and Dean Streets turned raucous.
 The crowd began marching down Atwells Street toward Frank Ventrone’s store.

 Ventrone had come to America from Italy in the 1880s and had prospered as the Italian population of the city surged.
 Dubbed the “Macaroni King,” he imported pasta, produced it and wholesaled it to other groceries.
 He was the most obvious target for the mob.

 Rioters smashed Ventrone’s storefront windows.
 Looters stole pasta and scattered it in the street.
 As the macaroni riot grew, neighboring stores received similar damage, Pearlman’s Dry Goods, People’s Pharmacy and Cardegna’s barbershop all suffered broken windows.

 Police skirmished with the rioters through the next day.
 Both sides dodged bottles, bricks and bullets.

 Ventrone then met with the leaders of the macaroni riots and agreed to lower his prices.
 He dropped the cost of a box of pasta to $1.40 from $1.60.
 And, he promised to make all his pasta available at wholesale prices to any customers who came to his store — not just retailers.

-The macaroni riots bubbled over again on September 7 in response to a Labor Day rally that decried low wages and general inflation.
+The macaroni riots then bubbled over again on September 7.
+They responded to a Labor Day rally that decried low wages and general inflation.
 Police, though, had prepared and moved quickly to defuse it.